 • Brush the tops of the dough with beaten egg, then scatter over the demerara sugar.

-• Bake for around 50-60 minutes or until the top looks golden and crunchy and the juice is bubbling at the sides, looking thick and jammy.
+• Bake for around 50-60 minutes or until the top looks golden brown and crunchy and the juice is bubbling at the sides, looking thick and jammy.

 • Let it sit for 7-10 minutes before serving – this will give time for the molten, jammy sauce to cool slightly and thicken.